 Dr. Derrick Fox is an assistant professor of choral music education and choral conducting in the Ithaca College School of Music.
 He conducts the Ithaca College Chorus, the Ithaca College Madrigal ensemble and teaches choral conducting and choral rehearsal techniques.

 He is an active adjudicator and clinician for regional and state choirs from the middle/junior high school to the collegiate level.
 He has worked with ensembles and presented sessions in Arkansas, Iowa, Pennsylvania, Kansas, Missouri, West Virginia, Texas, New York, Florida and Michigan.
-Dr. Fox is active presenter with engagements that include the Michigan School Vocal Music Association’s Choral Adjudication Workshop, the Arkansas Choral Directors Association Convention, the Missouri Choral Directors Association Summer Convention, Florida Music Educators Association Convention, Iowa Choral Directors Association, the Texas Choral Director’s Association Convention, the Kansas Music Educators Association and the West Virginia Music Educators Association and New York Choral Directors Association.
+Dr. Fox is active presenter with engagements that include the Michigan School Vocal Music Association’s Choral Adjudication Workshop, the Arkansas Choral Directors Association Convention, the Missouri Choral Directors Association Summer Convention, Florida Music Educators Association Convention, Iowa Choral Directors Association, the Texas Choral Director’s Association Convention, the Kansas Music Educators Association and the West Virginia Music Educators Association, New York Choral Directors Association, Iowa-Summer Choral Symposium and the NYACDA Summer Convention.

 As a soloist, Dr. Fox has collaborated with various organizations; among them are the Arkansas Symphony, Lansing Symphony, St. Louis Symphony, Columbia Chorale, the University of Nebraska at Omaha, University of Missouri, Michigan State University and the Espaço Cultural (Brasilia, Brazil).
 He can be heard singing selections from Gershwin’s Porgy and Bess on the compact disc In This Hid Clearing, available on the Naxos Classical Music label.
 His debut with the St. Louis Symphony in their performance of Meredith Monk’s Night, for eight solo voices and orchestra.